 Monkey was giddy with excitement.
 He decided he wanted to have a go on the Jungle Thriller (see above) which was surprisingly very fast; the Austin Car Ride; the train ride; fishing for ducks; and the ‘house of mirrors’, which made him laugh hysterically when daddy looked fat one moment and then looked super tall in the next.

+We didn’t get to catch The Wall of Death or Volitini slideshows, and there are plenty of rides catered for more daring and older children, however, all the more reason to go back when Carters rolls into town again.
 It was a brilliant afternoon and even though we ran out of tokens, the kids were happy with their little prize from Hook a Duck (everyone’s a winner!) – and we even managed to avoid the candy floss and sweet stalls.
 Phew!